British Columbia Judicial Law Clerk Program

 The primary role of law clerks, at both the Court of Appeal and the Supreme Court, is to provide assistance to judges in a variety of ways, including conducting legal research, preparing written memoranda, discussing matters with their judges, and editing and proofreading draft judgments.
 As time and workloads permit, law clerks are encouraged to observe court proceedings - including trials, appeals, and chambers hearings.
 Law clerks have the opportunity to engage in discussion with judges about cases they are hearing, developments in the law, aspects of the trial or appellate process, and the judicial process in general.

-The law clerk experience is a rewarding one, not for its educational value, but also for the collegial and supportive environment it offers and the lasting friendships that are made during the program.
+The law clerk experience is a rewarding one, not only for its educational value, but also for the collegial and supportive environment it offers and the lasting friendships that are made during the program.
 Invariably, the law clerk experience is enriching and memorable.

 Throughout the clerkship term, judges and other judicial officers conduct informal seminars on topics of the law clerks' choice.
 There is a chambers program in which law clerks may attend Supreme Court Masters’ and Judges’ chambers.
 The law clerks are given instruction in Supreme Court and Court of Appeal Registry procedures, and visits to the Provincial Court are arranged for those interested.
 Law clerks also organize several educational events with the assistance of the courts’ legal counsel.

-For the 2019 - 2020 term, 30 full-time law clerks will be hired for the two superior courts.
+For the 2020- 2021 term, 30 full-time law clerks will be hired for the two superior courts.
 The Court of Appeal will employ 12 law clerks.
-The Supreme Court will employ 18 law clerks; two law clerks will be located in Victoria, three law clerks in New Westminster, and 13 law clerks will be located in Vancouver.
+The Supreme Court will employ 18 law clerks; two of the 18 law clerks will be located in Victoria, three in New Westminster, and 13 will be located in Vancouver.